-Amethyst is the birthstone of February and one of the world's most popular coloured gemstones in the quartz mineral species.
+Amethyst is the birthstone of February and one of the world's most popular coloured Gemstones in the quartz mineral species.
 Once only given to royalty in Europe, they are now easily available due to the large supply and affordability.

-Amethyst in Greek Mythology
+Amethyst History in Greek Mythology

 The name derives from the Greek amethystos, meaning “not drunken" a reference to the belief that the stone protected its owner from intoxication.
 Ancient Greeks wore amethyst and carved drinking cups from it in the belief that it would prevent intoxication.